japila-books/spark-sql-internals/docs/physical-operators/InputAdapter.md

 # InputAdapter Unary Physical Operator

-`InputAdapter` is a link:SparkPlan.md#UnaryExecNode[unary physical operator] (i.e. with one <<child, child>> physical operator) that is an adapter for the <<child, child>> physical operator that does not meet the requirements of link:spark-sql-CodegenSupport.adoc[whole-stage Java code generation] (possibly due to link:spark-sql-CodegenSupport.adoc#supportCodegen[supportCodegen] flag turned off) but is between operators that participate in whole-stage Java code generation optimization.
+`InputAdapter` is a SparkPlan.md#UnaryExecNode[unary physical operator] (i.e. with one <<child, child>> physical operator) that is an adapter for the <<child, child>> physical operator that does not meet the requirements of spark-sql-CodegenSupport.md[whole-stage Java code generation] (possibly due to spark-sql-CodegenSupport.md#supportCodegen[supportCodegen] flag turned off) but is between operators that participate in whole-stage Java code generation optimization.

 .InputAdapter's doProduce
 image::images/spark-sql-InputAdapter-doProduce.png[align="center"]

 [[child]]
 [[creating-instance]]
-`InputAdapter` takes a single `child` link:SparkPlan.md[physical plan] when created.
+`InputAdapter` takes a single `child` SparkPlan.md[physical plan] when created.

-`InputAdapter` is <<creating-instance, created>> exclusively when `CollapseCodegenStages` is requested to link:spark-sql-CollapseCodegenStages.adoc#insertInputAdapter[insert InputAdapters] into a physical query plan with whole-stage Java code generation enabled.
+`InputAdapter` is <<creating-instance, created>> exclusively when `CollapseCodegenStages` is requested to spark-sql-CollapseCodegenStages.md#insertInputAdapter[insert InputAdapters] into a physical query plan with whole-stage Java code generation enabled.

 [[generateTreeString]]
-`InputAdapter` makes sure that the prefix in the _text representation_ of a physical plan tree is an empty string (and so it removes the star from the tree representation that link:spark-sql-SparkPlan-WholeStageCodegenExec.adoc#generateTreeString[WholeStageCodegenExec] adds), e.g. for link:spark-sql-dataset-operators.adoc#explain[explain] or [TreeNode.numberedTreeString](../catalyst/TreeNode.md#numberedTreeString) operators.
+`InputAdapter` makes sure that the prefix in the _text representation_ of a physical plan tree is an empty string (and so it removes the star from the tree representation that spark-sql-SparkPlan-WholeStageCodegenExec.md#generateTreeString[WholeStageCodegenExec] adds), e.g. for spark-sql-dataset-operators.md#explain[explain] or [TreeNode.numberedTreeString](../catalyst/TreeNode.md#numberedTreeString) operators.

 TIP: The number of `InputAdapters` is exactly the number of subtrees in a physical query plan that do not have stars.